smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M07_control_access_to_files/3_manage_file_system_permissions_from_the_command_line.md

 1. What is the difference between `chmod` and `chown`?
 2. How would you make a file executable only by its owner?
 3. What does `chmod 644` mean in symbolic form?
-4. How do you recursively apply permissions to a directory?
 5. What command would you use to change both owner and group?

 ---

 ## 📎 Summary

-* Use `chmod` to change file permissions (symbolic or numeric)
+- Use `chmod` to change file permissions (symbolic or numeric)
-* Use `chown` to change the file owner and optionally the group
+- Use `chown` to change the file owner and optionally the group
-* Use `chgrp` to change the group only
+- Use `chgrp` to change the group only
-* Understand numeric values (e.g., `755`, `644`) for quicker permission setting
+- Understand numeric values (e.g., `755`, `644`) for quicker permission setting
-* Always review permissions with `ls -l` and apply least privilege
+- Always review permissions with `ls -l` and apply least privilege

----

-✅ Let me know if you'd like:

-* 🧪 Guided Lab to practice `chmod`, `chown`, and `chgrp`
-* 🧠 Quiz with answers
-* 📥 Export as Markdown or PDF for GitHub portfolio
-* ⏭️ Next topic: *Use Access Control Lists (ACLs) for Advanced Permissions*

-You’re now confidently controlling who can access what — a key cybersecurity and sysadmin skill, Shahid 🧑‍💻🔐